Halloween is one of the most exciting seasonal events for children, and toddlers are the perfect age to start enjoying this unique time of the year.

 The Halloweenies event at Kentwell Hall is beloved by children and their families, held over the October half term week.
 It’s designed for kids aged between 3 and 14 years of age although there’s plenty for the whole family to get involved with.

 It’s also known as Kentwell’s School for Sorcery and is intended to be a fully immersive experience with plenty of Halloween themed challenges and activities to enjoy.
+Some of the activities include wand making, sorcery school, a broomstick challenge, exploring secret tunnels and much more.
 Make sure you dress up for even more fun!

 Spooky Spectacular at West Midland Safari Park

 The main event of the Spooky Spectacular at West Midland Safari Park is definitely the pumpkin patch, which will be home to hundreds of pumpkins.

 The whole park will be decorated for Halloween during October half term week, and you’ll need to follow the spooktastic activity trail of Patch while you’re there.
 There’s also a Scratchcard Trail where you’ll need to help find missing potion ingredients (stolen by some pesky dragons!) and a spooky VR ride.

 This is, of course, alongside all the usual attractions like the safari park, zoo, theme park and Land of the Living Dinosaurs.

 Speaking of dinosaurs, dino-mad kids and toddlers will love the Dippy’s Halloween Days event at Roarr! this Halloween season.